 Panel Presentation: Gender Integration and the UPR

-CERA’s Executive Director appeared before the United Nations Human Rights Council (HRC) on a panel regarding Gender Integration and the Universal Periodic Review Process.
+CERA’s former Executive Director appeared before the United Nations Human Rights Council (HRC) on a panel regarding Gender Integration and the Universal Periodic Review Process.

 UN HUMAN RIGHTS COMMISSION: RESOLUTION ON WOMEN’S HOUSING AND PROPERTY RIGHTS